 Types of Personal Loans and Their Uses

 A personal loan can be used for just about anything you want.
-In fact, you’ve probably heard about credit builder loans, vacation loans, wedding loans, or maybe even funeral loans.
-Before you decide to get a loan, review the situation and determine if it makes sense for you.
+In fact, you’ve probably heard about credit-builder loans, vacation loans, wedding loans, or maybe even funeral loans.
+Before you decide to get a loan, review the situation and determine whether it makes sense for you.

 Credit Builder Loans

 These are loans designed to help you rebuild your credit or help you gain credit for the first time.
-They might be secured with a savings account or might even be unsecured, depending on the lender and the terms.
-As you make on-time payments, your credit score improves, opening you up to other financial opportunities and savings.
+They might be secured with a savings account, or they might even be unsecured, depending on the lender and the terms.
+As you make timely payments, your credit score improves, opening you up to other financial opportunities and savings.

 In general, vacation loans are unsecured.
 You can get one of these loans to go on a trip and see new things.
-However, the downside is that now you might spend several months—or even years—repaying the loan.
+However, the downside is that now you might spend several months—or even years—repaying it.
 Even as the memories fade, the debt is still there.
 One alternative to getting a vacation loan is to plan ahead of time and save up for your trip.
-Figure out how much you need to save each month to reach your goal, and then you won’t have to worry about paying interest.
+Figure out how much you'll need to save each month to reach your goal, then you won’t have to worry about paying interest.

 Like vacation loans, these are generally unsecured and meant for a specific purpose.
-Weddings can be expensive and coming up with the cash for a wedding can be tough.
+Weddings can be expensive, and coming up with the the cash for one can be tough.
 A loan can help smooth the way, especially if you have good credit and can get a low interest rate.
 You can reduce the amount you need to borrow by modifying your plans or by saving up as much as you can and only borrowing a small amount.

 Debt Consolidation Loans

 If you have other debt, you can use a loan to consolidate it in one place, making it easier to manage and pay off.
 In many cases, a debt consolidation loan is an unsecured personal loan.
-If you can pay less in interest, you’ll save money and get out of debt faster.
-Plus, another advantage to a debt consolidation loan is the fact that you can use it to pay off credit cards, improving your credit utilization score.
+If you can pay less in interest, you’ll save money and get out of debt sooner.
+Another advantage to a debt consolidation loan is that you can use it to pay off credit cards, which can your credit utilization score.

-You do have to be careful with debt consolidation loans, though, because when you free up space on a credit card, you might be tempted to use it again, putting you in a worse position down the road.
+You do have to be careful with debt consolidation loans, though, because when you free up space on a credit card, you might be tempted to use it again, which could put you in a worse position down the road.